dave-worley/django-generic/README.md

 5. Change to the ProductCatalog directory.
    > cd ProductCatalog

-6. Run the Django migration commands to create the sqlite database.
+6. Run the Django migration command to create the sqlite database.
-   > python manage.py makemigrations
    > python manage.py migrate

 7. You're all set.
 Run the Django development server.